What Are The Best Places To Learn To Code Online?

 In reality, you can just as easily open an IDE (Sublime, VS Code, etc) and use that instead, but we do admit, it is a cool feature for beginners because you get that instant feedback right there inside the course platform.

-But like we said earlier, over the long-term these built in coding tools can become a crutch where you struggle to code in the real-world because you haven't had to learn the tools that you'll encounter when building your own projects, working at a company, or even when you sit the interview.
+But like I said earlier, over the long-term, these built in coding tools can become a crutch where you struggle to code in the real-world because you haven't had to learn the tools that you'll encounter when building your own projects, working at a company, or even when you sit the interview.

 Anyways, let's look at some other aspects.